Akuli/python-tutorial/basics/loops.md

         number = int(number)
     print(numbers)
     ```
-5. Make a programme to get a pyramid like shown in the OUTPUT section where user can type the number of rows needed
+5. Make a program to get a pyramid like shown below where user can type the number of rows needed.
    ```
    OUTPUT for 5 rows
    1